More than 200,000 US cases per year

-All adults have moles.
+All adults are born with pigmented lesions and can be referred to as birth marks.
 The first are beginning to appear in the first few years of life, and then more and more until about 30 years old.
 Women have more birthmarks when they are pregnant.
 It is not uncommon to have about 70 spots or more.
-Moles contain extra pigment which is the coloring agent makes skin darkening when exposed to sunlight.
+They contain extra pigment which is the coloring agent makes skin darkening when exposed to sunlight.
 They can have many different looks and different in size, shape and color.
 Moles are sometimes called liver spots and the medical language called the nevus.

 What can I do?

 You should keep track of the changes in moles and avoid burning up in the sun.
 Use sunscreen with sufficient sun protection factor depending on where you are.